Kkip/Bot/README.md

 # discBot
-A bot created to explore OOP with java.
+Personal bot used with friends for various reasons Uses java, javacord

 ### Functions
 No much so far...